BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

-- Add second command to the extension of just "Web Search" as not all searches are of selected text
 - If selected text is a URL, open it directly or run it through PageSpeed Insights
 - Add option to add manual text to selected text when performing a search
 - Replace screenshots of search bar with new Google suggestion offerings